jonringer/normalize-attr-to-path-proposal/README.md

 Nixpkgs contains a lot of legacy "oddities" which cause some impediance mismatch when currating a large package set.
 One of these "oddities" is that is fairly common for packages to not align the expected file path.
-This proposal wants to enforce that the "way a package is consumed should reflect where it is placed".
+This proposal wants to enforce that the "way a package is consumed should reflect where it is placed.

 Normalizing names and file paths align nicely with [auto-called-directories](https://github.com/jonringer/nix-lib/commit/86961f6f0139a70ee29a74237dd59a9936299ed0) which eliminates the need for an explicit attr to reference the file or directory.